Aston Martin Virage: Works Service

 The five-door Lagonda Virage Shooting Brake debuted at the same time as the Lagonda Virage.
 It was made by Aston Martin Works Service in only one or two examples, and has been spotted bearing "Vacances" badging at the rear.
 A further six cars were made for a royal family from the ground up, adding a 16 in extension to the chassis of a standard Virage.

 V8 Coupe

-A less extreme V8 Coupe replaced the standard Virage from 1996 onwards having the updated styling inherited from the more powerful Vantage.
+A less extreme (compared to the Vantage) V8 Coupe replaced the standard Virage from 1996 onwards having the updated styling inherited from the more powerful Vantage.
 Lacking the superchargers and the more aggressive body style of its sibling, the engine in the V8 Coupe has a power output of 350 hp and 369 lb·ft (500 N·m) of torque.
 In total, 101 examples of the V8 Coupe were built from 1996 through 2000.